Sustainability

 Emissions targets, or targets split between individual greenhouse gases, could help us reduce emissions in the agricultural sector.
 This is an early-stage proposal and next steps have not yet been determined.
 The potential emissions reductions are contingent on further research”.

-In May 2023 the NFU released an update on their position regarding Methane calculations4 stating that GWP* provides a more accurate representation of the current contribution of UK ruminant agriculture to climate change and are asking for:
+In May 2023 the NFU released an update on their position regarding Methane calculations stating that GWP* provides a more accurate representation of the current contribution of UK ruminant agriculture to climate change and are asking for:

-• Dual accounting with reporting on emissions from agriculture using GWP100 and GWP*.
+• Dual accounting with reporting on emissions from agriculture using GWP100and GWP*.

 • Incorporating GWP* into on-farm GHG calculation tools.